luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 ![Histogram of Energy Distribution](img/g32_Histogram_Energy_Distribution.png)

+**Figure 1.** Histogram - The left distribution indicates the energy consumption of Profile 2, and the right distribution indicates the energy consumption for Profile 1.

 ![Box Plot of Energy Consumption](img/g32_Box_Plot_Energy_Consumption.png)

+**Figure 2.** Box Plot - Comparison of total energy consumption for Profile 1 and Profile 2

 ![Violin Plot of Energy Consumption](img/g32_Violin_Plot_Energy_Consumption.png)

-**Figures** Comparison of total energy consumption for Profile 1 and Profile 2.
+**Figure 3.** Violin Plot - Comparison of total energy consumption for Profile 1 and Profile 2.
-Top: Histogram.
-Middle: Boxplot.
-Bottom: Violin plot.

 ---